-Results of the 2020 vegetation monitoring, compared with those from selected previous years, are presented in Table 3-6.
-Three of the 10 plots contained 20% or more perennial foliar cover in 2020.
+Results of the 2021 vegetation monitoring, compared with those from selected previous years, are presented in Table 3-6.
+Four of the 10 plots contained 20% or more perennial foliar cover in 2021.
 Large increases and decreases in perennial cover from year to year are mostly attributable to new growth and dieback in the shrub species (broom snakeweed, rubber rabbitbrush, and fourwing saltbush), which likely occur in response to wet and drought years, respectively.
-Since 2005, overall increases in perennial foliar cover have only occurred in five of the 10 plots: A3, C3, D2, D4, and E1.
-Foliar cover in plot D4 has noticeably improved since it was seeded in 2009.
-Annual vegetation monitoring will continue until six or more plots meet or exceed the 20% foliar cover requirement.
+Since 2005, overall increases in perennial foliar cover have occurred in 7 of the 10 plots: A1, A3, B4, C3, D2, D4, and E1.
+Foliar cover in plot D4 has noticeably improved since it was seeded in 2009.1 Annual vegetation monitoring will continue until six or more plots meet or exceed the 20% foliar cover requirement.